neel-dey/anatomix/README.md

 equivariance for images with randomly sampled biomedical shape configurations with random intensities and artifacts.

+> Note: This repo was recently bumped up to PyTorch 2.8.0 and Python 3.11.
+If you find any bugs or changes in performance, please open an issue.

 ## Load weights for inference / feature extraction / finetuning